nicolasVr/documentation_v2/docs/presentation/07-Demonstration.md

 :::caution
 TiBillet's development is very active.
 These demonstration instances are “nighty builds”, i.e. development versions.
 These instances may also be undergoing maintenance.
-Please do not hesitate to contact us by [mail](mailto:contact@tibillet.re), with [Rocket Chat](https://chat.communecter.org/channel/Tibillet/) or on [Discord](https://discord.gg/ecb5jtP7vY) if you have any questions.
+Please do not hesitate to contact us by [mail](mailto:contact@tibillet.re), or on [Discord](https://discord.gg/ecb5jtP7vY) if you have any questions.
 :::

 # Demonstration